arashalghasi/arashalghasi/README.md

 I am open to job positions as a Junior Back-End Developer, or internships in various areas of software development.

 * 🌍  I'm based in Genoa, Italy
-* 🔭 I'm currently learning React.
+* 🔭 I'm currently learning React and nodejs.
 - 📫 How to reach me: arash.alqasi@gmail.com
 * 🏡 [My website](https://cv.arashalghasi.me)